 Labeling your flower essence blend

 Unless you only make one flower essence blend ever for your dog, you’re going to want to keep track of what you tried, and how well it worked.
-I suggest labeling any flower essence blend with the date, your dog’s name, and any clue to what that particular blend addresses.
+I suggest you label any flower essence blend with the date, your dog’s name, and what that particular blend addresses.

 You might label it, Buffy’s Calming Blend for Class, January 10, 2020.
 Another option is something like Buffy Blend #1 – Jan 2020.